5 questions to help you zero in on the best software for your midsize or small law firm

 - Can you get out of it what you put into it?

-- Does the navigation sequence seem familiar enough?
+- Does the navigation sequence seem user-friendly?

 Know what reports you need, have a list and make sure you “kick the tires” before you commit.
 Once you sign up for a demo and free trial (ask for it if they don’t offer), don’t wait to use it.
 Dive in.
-You’ll know in the first week if this is the right software for you by just using it.
+You’ll know in the first week if this is the right legal billing software for you by just using it.
 Having accurate data will improve the operations of your law firm.

 5. What is the workflow and how does the accounting tool integrate?